Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 The Colorado AI Act affirmative defense (C.R.S.
 6-1-1706) requires demonstrating documented compliance with NIST AI RMF or ISO 42001.
 The AI Controls Toolkit (ACT) provides the unified controls matrix mapping both frameworks to every Colorado obligation with C.R.S. section-level precision.

-See ACT Tier 1 Starter →
+See AI Controls Starter →

 This tool is provided for informational and educational purposes and does not constitute legal advice.
 Organizations should consult qualified legal counsel for jurisdiction-specific compliance guidance.
-Colorado AI Act references are based on SB 24-205 as amended by SB 25B-004 (enforcement date: June 30, 2026).
+Colorado AI Act references are based on SB 24-205 as amended by SB 25B-004 (effective date: June 30, 2026).
 C.R.S. section references are for transparency; consult the full statutory text for authoritative interpretation.

 What this result should change